 Disk usage

 Disk space is a non-compressible resource, just like RAM; hence scheduling issues with pods may arise if a Kubelet detects low disc space on its root volume.
 A node will be marked as being under disc pressure if its remaining disc capacity exceeds a predetermined resource threshold.
-You should monitor the amounts of volume usage used by your pods besides node-level disc utilization.
+You should monitor the amount of volume usage used by your pods besides node-level disc utilization.
 You can avoid issues at the application or service level by doing this.

 Pod resources